-K Allmann and R Radu (2021), “Missteps on the path to digitizing welfare: ‘digital footprints’ as access currency for e-government services,” (submitted for review to Global Policy).
+K Allmann and R Radu (2021), “Missteps on the path to digitizing welfare: ‘digital footprints’ as access currency for e-government services,” (under review).

 K Allmann (2021), “Social Media and the Automatic Production of Memory: Classification, Ranking, and Sorting of the Past (book review),” Internet Histories, DOI: 10.1080/24701475.2021.1953885.

 K Allmann, G Blank, and A Wong (2021), Libraries on the Front Lines of the Digital Divide: The Oxfordshire Digital Inclusion Project Report, https://10.13140/RG.2.2.19795.71205.

 K Allmann (2021), “Digital Inequality and Covid-19,” in Living with Pandemics: People, Place and Policy, L Reardon, J R Bryson, L Andres, and A Ersoy (eds.), Cheltenham: Edward Elgar, ISBN: 978 1 80037 358 7.

 K Allmann and G Blank (2021), “Rethinking Digital Skills in the Age of Compulsory Computing”, Information, Communication & Society 24:5, pp. 633-64: https://doi.org/10.1080/1369118X.2021.1874475

 K Allmann, “Digital Division: Pointing the Finger,” The Mint Magazine, 9 October 2020

 K Allmann, “The remote British village that built one of the fastest internet networks in the UK,” The Conversation, 2 July 2020

 S Fredman, S Atrey, K Allmann, M Campbell, and others (2020), Gender Equality and COVID-19, Submission to the UK Parliament Joint Committee on Human Rights 2020